Andrea-Osmar/Final-Project-Backend/README.md

 ## Backend for Final Project: En Bostad

 This is my backend repo for my Final Project at Technigo Frontend Boot Camp.
-The project is built with Restful API built with Express and Node.js.
+The project is built as a Restful API created with Express and Node.js.
 I have stored my data in Mongo Database and deployed the project to Heroku.

 ## Tech used